lwlss/MacPherson_2020/markdown/week_review/week3.md

 !["LVEquations"](../../images/lveqs.png)

-In these equations, `Y1` represents the prey and `Y2` represents the predators. `K1`, `K2` and `K3` are the input parameters and each represent a different aspect of the overall function. `K1` represents the growth - or reproduction - rate of the prey, `K2` the constant of proportionality and `K3` the negative growth - or death - rate of the predators.
+In these equations, `Y1` represents the prey and `Y2` represents the predators. `K1`, `K2` and `K3` are the input parameters and each represent a different aspect of the overall function. `K1` represents the growth - or reproduction - rate of the prey, `K2` the constant of proportionality and the rate of predation and `K3` the negative growth - or death - rate of the predators.
+In the first ODE the term `-k2[Y1][Y2]` represents predation or the death rate of prey due to predators.

 What we should expect to see is the populations of predator and prey oscillating.